Gresley Rovers F.C.: Reformation

 After financial difficulties, Gresley Rovers liquidated at the end of the 2008–09 season, forming a new football club, Gresley F.C.
 In the 2009–10 season, they were placed in the East Midlands Counties League.
 After finishing their first season in second place they went one better by winning it in 2010–11.
 The following season they also won the Midland Football Alliance earning a place at Step 4 of the pyramid.

 In the 2013–14 season, Gresley finished 9th in the Northern Premier League Division One South.
 In the following season, Gresley F.C. achieved their biggest ever league win, 10–0 at home to Brigg Town on 13 September 2014.
-However, a week later manager Martin Rowe resigned due to personal reasons.
+However, a week later manager Martin Rowe resigned for personal reasons.
 After a successful Caretaker Manager reign, Wayne Thornhill took charge with hopes to reach the play-offs by the end of the season.
 The 2014–15 season also saw Gresley go on their best Derbyshire Senior Cup run since reformation, finishing runners up and knocking out holders Ilkeston.
 The Moatmen reached the play-off semi-finals in 2014-15 but lost narrowly away to Leek Town.

 In pre-season, the Moatmen lost key players Mitch Hanson and Kieran O'Connell to long-term injuries and several influential players left the club including Eric Graves.
 After a tough start to the 2015-16 campaign, Wayne Thornhill resigned on 22 September 2015.
 Dave Langston enjoyed a successful interim campaign but could not take on the job full-time due to work commitments.
 His interim spell lasted until 17 October when Scott Goodwin took charge.
 Scott Goodwin achieved one win and six losses in his short tenure at the club and was relieved of his duties on 5 December 2015.
 Between 28 November and 26 January, the Moatmen had no home league games due to numerous postponements.
 Gary Ricketts immediately took over as Player/Manager with Dave Langston appointed as assistant.
 His tenure started in promising fashion, with a victory over Mickleover Sports booking the Moatmen a semi-final berth in the Derbyshire Senior Cup and five straight home NPL Division One victories - their best run of the season - giving them faint hopes of a play-off push.
 Gresley had a thin squad due to the loss of income the postponements brought and were also playing twice a week most weeks from February to the end of the season.
 A lot of the re-arranged home games were on Tuesday nights meaning attendances fell but this was also due to poor form.
 A run of nine straight losses came in March, as injuries, suspensions and availability issues - as well as some below-par displays - took their toll, Gresley eventually ending the season in 16th place.
-On 23 May 2016, Gary Ricketts resigned due to personal reasons and Dave Langston left the club to become manager of Lichfield City.
+On 23 May 2016, Gary Ricketts resigned for personal reasons and Dave Langston left the club to become manager of Lichfield City.